luizbgomide/sovereign/feats.md

 Feats usually come in two levels.
 The first time a Feat is chosen, the benefits of the first level are gained.
 The second time it’s chosen, the benefits of the second level are added to those of the first.

-A new Delver may choose one Focus of any kind.
-Warriors and Partial Warriors may select another combat-related Focus (marked with a ⚔️).
-Experts and Partial Experts may select another non-combat-related Focus.
+A new Delver may choose one Feat of any kind.
+Warriors and Partial Warriors may select another combat-related Feat (marked with a ⚔️).
+Experts and Partial Experts may select another non-combat-related Feat.

 ## Alert ⚔️
 You are keenly aware of your surroundings and virtually impossible to take unaware.